celiovasconcelos/hexagonal-maven-microservice/README.md

 ### Java Modules
 * The `requires` java modules directive, when used alone, stops **all** transitive dependencies **by default**.
 That's very good!
-* On the other hand, Java Modules require management of the `module-info.java` files hierarchy that produces some noise.
+* On the other hand, java modules need management of the `module-info.java` files hierarchy that produces some noise.
 That's also, in some sense, a duplication of maven's work.
 Finally, you will be annoyed in some situations where everything works on the IDE but not in the `mvn` command.
-* You are going to need to use the archunit tool as well.
+* You will need those runtime checks with the archunit tool as well.

 ## infra
 The module infra is the sum of *(output adapter + launch & config)*.
 There aren't side effects here.
 This merge just makes sense to me.